Mishkanian/PyBer_Analysis/README.md

 ![basic_info](https://github.com/Mishkanian/PyBer_Analysis/blob/main/analysis/pyber_basic_info.png)

 ### Urban Cities
 The majority of PyBer's customers and drivers are located in Urban cities.
 As illustrated in the chart below, **these areas account for 62.7% of the total fares.** It is found that Urban cities have *thirty times* more drivers than Rural cities.
 However, due to the excess supply of drivers in Urban cities, the **average fare per driver is only $16.57**, which is the lowest of any market.
+This is the only city type where there are more total drivers than total rides.

 ![pie_chart_fares](https://github.com/Mishkanian/PyBer_Analysis/blob/main/analysis/Fig5.png)

 ### Suburban Cities
 When compared to the Urban and Rural markets, the performance of Suburban cities is balanced and sustainable.
 Interestingly, the average Suburban fare is only $6.44 higher than in Urban cities, but the average driver fare is $22.93 higher than in Urban cities.
-In all metrics analyzed in this project, Suburban cities
+There is a healthy balance of 490 drivers and 625 rides, which maintains a high average fare per driver. .
+In all metrics analyzed, Suburban cities consistently are second place.

 ### Rural Cities

-Rural cities on average have the fewest number of drivers and riders.
-Due to the low supply of drivers, the fare prices in these Rural cities are significantly higher than the other markets. **[Only 2.6% of PyBer's total drivers are located in Rural cities](https://github.com/Mishkanian/PyBer_Analysis/blob/main/analysis/Fig7.png)** even though these areas account for [5.3%](https://github.com/Mishkanian/PyBer_Analysis/blob/main/analysis/Fig6.png) of Pyber's total rides.
+Rural cities on average have the fewest number of drivers and rides.
+Due to the low supply of drivers, **average fare prices in Rural areas are the highest of any city type** at $34.62 per ride. **[Only 2.6% of PyBer's total drivers are located in Rural cities](https://github.com/Mishkanian/PyBer_Analysis/blob/main/analysis/Fig7.png)** even though these areas account for [5.3%](https://github.com/Mishkanian/PyBer_Analysis/blob/main/analysis/Fig6.png) of Pyber's total rides.
+The low supply of Rural drivers has also increased the average fare per driver to be 40% higher than Suburban drivers and 235% higher than Urban drivers.
 Demand in Rural markets is outpacing the supply of driver by a ratio of 2:1.
 The disparity in fare prices is illustrated in the plot below.

 ![fig3](https://github.com/Mishkanian/PyBer_Analysis/blob/main/analysis/Fig3.png)